MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

 3. Press Enter, and then press Delete.
 You may have to do this a few times to remove the majority of the floor.

 4. Select the **Slice** tool to remove the rest of the floor.
 This creates a slicing plane that you can use to cut away geometry below a certain point.
-The slicing tool has two options:
+The slicing tool includes these options:

     - **Fill**.
 Closes the model based on the boundary of the open area of the model.
 In some cases, it may not be easy to fill.